endymion1818/deliciousreverie-2023/src/content/posts/4-things-learned-from-counselling-training.md

 ---
-title: "4 things that I learned from counselling training - Delicious Reverie"
+title: "4 things that I learned from counselling training"
 description: "When I was younger, I studied a form of Cognitive Behavioural therapy called Counselling.
 I studied for over 2 years but never took it up as a career.
 Even so, there are some valuable lessons that continue to help me in my web development career.
 Here are four of them."
 tags:
   - personal